daptx/daptx.github.io/postGIS/urban-resilience.md

 ---
 layout: page
-title: Urban Resilience Analysis: Green Accessibility in Dar es Salaam
+title: Urban Resilience Analysis - Green Accessibility in Dar es Salaam
 ---

-**Guiding Question**
+##Guiding Question
 *What percentage of residences in each of Dar es Salam's administrative wards are with 0.25 kilometers (a 3-minute walk) of a public greenspace?*

 In this analysis, we used SQL queries in PostGIS to answer this simple spatial question pertaining to urban resilience & environmental justice in Dar es Salaam, Tanzania.
 This analysis was done in collaboration with [Emma Clinton](https://emmaclinton.github.io/), GIS aficionado and Biology student at Middlebury College.